coreos/etcd-operator/doc/user/rbac.md

 ### Create ClusterRole

-We will use ClusterRole instead of Role because etcd operator accesses non-namespaced resources, e.g. Third Party Resource.
+We will use ClusterRole instead of Role because etcd operator accesses non-namespaced resources, e.g. Custom Resource Definitions.

 Create the following ClusterRole